zwubbena/race-ethnicity-reporting/README.md

 * Rule 1: If “Hispanic/Latino” is selected, then student is reported as “H” regardless of the race(s) selected.
 * Rule 2: If “Not Hispanic/Latino” is selected and ONLY ONE race is selected, then student is reported as the single race category selected (I, A, B, P, or W).
 * Rule 3: If “Not Hispanic/Latino” is selected and TWO OR MORE races are selected, then student is reported in the category “Two or More Races” (T).

+## Repository contents

+* `SAS_Program_EthRace-Reporting.sas`: SAS program that imports the example dataset, generates the 65 possible race/ethnicity combinations, and produces the aggregate reporting categories.
+* `InputData.xlsx`: Excel workbook containing the sample PEIMS-style dataset used by the SAS program.
+* `OutputResults.xlsx`: Excel workbook with expected outputs from the SAS program for reference.
+* `Collection-Reporting-Flow.png`: Visual diagram showing how individual race and ethnicity selections are transformed into the seven reporting categories.
+* `README.md`: Overview of the project, including background on collection/reporting rules and links to additional resources.

 ## Resources:
 * Texas Education Data Standards (TEDS) Web-Enabled Data Standards